baptiste-roullin/typographie-frenchy/README.md

 # Le French typography

 Sketch plugin to automatically add typographical French conventions and give a nice touch to UIs.
-Things like nonbreakable spaces or better fractions.

 ## Install